Magnitus-/ExpressUser/README.md

 -----

 - Added support for the validator to indicate membership(s) to add/remove in the PATCH /User/Self and PATCH /User/:Field/:ID routes
-- Update dev dependency for user-store to version 2.1.0
+- Updated dev dependency for user-store to version 2.1.0
 - Corrected small error in documentation

 1.0.3